zgornel/Garamond.jl/docs/src/clientserver.md

 !!! note

     - The clients do not depend on the Garamond package and are very lightweight.
-    - The prefered way of communicating with the server is through the [REST API](@ref rest-api-specification) using HTTP clients such as [curl](https://curl.haxx.se/), etc.
+    - The preferred way of communicating with the server is through the [REST API](@ref rest-api-specification) using HTTP clients such as [curl](https://curl.haxx.se/), etc.

 In the root directory of the package the search server utility and two thin clients can be found:
 - **gars** - starts the search server.
 The operations performed by the search engine server at this point are indexing data according to a given configuration and serving requests coming from connections to sockets or HTTP ports.